Caleb-Cunningham/reading-notes/README4.md

 * You can assing messages to every save you do that will let you know what was changed on the program.
 * Github is a compliment to Git it stores your files safetly on their website allowing you to back it up incase you need to go back to your code.
 * A Repository is a collection of files all in one project it can be used in many ways.
-* You can clone and download your code and save it to your device to work on it on the go
+* You can clone and download your code and save it to your device to work on it on the go.
+* The number one rule will always be Add Commit Push (APC) do this everytime there's a important change.
+* Pull means you can pull the code from github onto VSC.